yishibakaien/idle-state/README.md

 # introduce

 A library for detecting idle state of browser.
-None dependency, size of 4.7kb.
+Zero dependency, size of 4.7kb.
 With powerful APIs. -- inspired by `idle-timeout`.

 # what I can do

-Running some tasks while browser idling
+- running some tasks while browser idling
+- auto pause/resume task(s)

 # install